 Bring home a tapas spread from this Somerville favorite that adds Caribbean influence and some dashes of Colombia to Spanish tapas.
 For instance, the popular Spanish tapa, Galician-style octopus, comes with a side of yucca salad, and beef meatballs are given a Caribbean twist with the addition of guava to the tomato sauce.
 If you’re dreaming of warmer weather, check out the sunny cocktail list and add a paloma or daiquiri to round out the meal.

-Dining at the restaurant: The restaurant is not open for indoor dining at the time of publishing.
+Dining at the restaurant: Casa B is open for indoor dining.

 Takeout: Takeout is available through Casa B’s website and delivery is available via third-party apps.

 Just outside of Boston, Steel and Rye is a spacious restaurant known for its wood-fired pizzas and family-friendly environment.
 During the day, the restaurant operates a bakery that serves up coffee, sandwiches, and pastries.
 At night, the dinner menu is home to crowd-pleasing, hearty dishes such as rigatoni bolognese and fried chicken sandwiches, as well as simple but delicious appetizers like broccoli rabe with lemon vinaigrette.
 Beyond serving diners at the restaurant, Steel and Rye also prepares meals for families in the community who are facing food insecurity.

 Dining at the restaurant: Steel and Rye offers indoor dining for dinner and weekend brunch.

 Takeout: The restaurant offers its bakery, lunch, and dinner menus to go, along with a menu of to-go cocktails, wine and beer through Steel and Rye’s website.